oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/standard_landing_zones.md

 ## 1. What Are Standard Landing Zones

-An SLZ is a **prescribed approach** to landing zones with a **guided setup**.
+A Standard Landing Zone (SLZ) is a  **prescriptive approach** to landing zones.
 To achieve this, a **set of configurations** are available with a predefined structure.
 This is the **recommended approach for initial landing zone deployments** covering the most-common workload scenarios.
 An SLZ can also be extended to implement specific requirements, but those **extension** resources, or **add-ons**, would be manually created or by custom code.

 Some characteristics of an SLZ:

-- It provides a set of **best practices** and a prescriptive approach to deploying secure landing zones.
+- It provides a set of **best practices** and a prescriptive solution to deploy secure landing zones.
 - It creates a **pre-defined** landing zone structure (compartments, networks, groups, policies, etc.)
 - It’s a **configurable** setup, with no design or implementation activities.
 - It provides a **secure footprint** to safely land and uses workloads.
-- It has an **automated deployment** with **public** code
+- It has an **automated deployment** with **public Infrastructure as Code (IaC)**.

 &nbsp;

 ## 2. What Are The Solutions Available

-There are two solutions OCI Standard Landing Zones:
+There are **two solutions** OCI Standard Landing Zones:

 * **[CIS LANDING ZONE (CIS LZ)](https://docs.oracle.com/en/solutions/cis-oci-benchmark/index.html)**:  This solution provides a Terraform-based landing zone template that meets the security guidance prescribed in CIS Oracle Cloud Infrastructure Foundations Benchmark.
 This LZ brings in the ability to provision multiple VCNs, either in standalone mode or as constituent parts of a Hub and Spoke architecture.
 The VCNs can either follow a general purpose standard three-tier network topology or are oriented towards specific topologies.